fwup-home/fwup/README.md

   $ fwup -c -f fwupdate.conf -o myfirmware.fw

 Apply the firmware to an attached SDCard.
-This would normally be run on the host where it would auto-detect an SDCard and initalize it using the 'complete' task:
+This would normally be run on the host where it would auto-detect an SDCard and initialize it using the 'complete' task:

   $ fwup -a -i myfirmware.fw -t complete